Daniel0402abera/Attendance-Monitoring/README.md

 ## Prerequisites

 - Node.js and npm installed on your system.
-- Basic knowledge of React and Docker.
+- Basic knowledge of React.
-- Access to the Store Management backend API (local or deployed).
+- Access to the Attendance Monitoring backend API (local or deployed).

 ## Configuration Options:
 ## Backend Configuration: